Robot 2.0: Deep reinforcement learning for industrial robotics

 - Companies interested in automation

-- AI-enabled robotics developers, people who work in logistics or manufacturing sectors
+- AI-enabled robotics developers and people who work in logistics or manufacturing sectors

 Bastiane Huang examines how AI-enabled robots are used in warehouse automation, including recent progress in deep reinforcement learning, imitation learning, and real world requirements for various industrial problems, and how you can use warehouse robotics as a crystal ball and example for other industries, including manufacturing, food assembly, and surgical robots.